 The researchers filed a patent (PCT / AU 2019/051239) for the manufacturing process of a new type of battery.
 The prototype cells were successfully manufactured by the German research and development partner Fraunhofer Institute for Material and Beam Technology.

-Some of the world's largest manufacturers of lithium batteries in China and Europe have expressed interest in bringing production to the lithium-sulfur battery.
+Some of the world's largest lithium battery manufacturers in China and Europe have expressed interest in shifting production to the lithium-sulfur battery.
 Further testing will take place in Australia in early 2020, fires permitting.

 The study has been published in Science Advances yesterday 4 January 2020.
 It is the first ever research on lithium-sulfur (Li-S) batteries that will be hosted in this prestigious international magazine.

-The teacher Mainak Majumder said this development is a major step forward for the Australian industry and could transform the way phones, computers, vehicles and solar grids will be produced in the future.
+The teacher Mainak Majumder said this development is a major step forward for Australian industry and could transform the way phones, computers, vehicles and solar grids are produced in the future.

 Although of capacities lower than amazing aluminum-air batteries, manufacturing and implementation of Li-S batteries will play a significant part in a market valued at 210 billion euros.

-"Our research team has received funding of over $ 2,5 million from governments and international industry partners.
-There is a great desire to experiment with this technology that we are very excited about."Says Majumder.
+“Our research team has received more than $2,5 million in funding from governments and international industry partners.
+There is a lot of desire to experiment with this technology which we are very enthusiastic about"Says Majumder.

 Using the same materials in ordinary lithium-ion batteries, the researchers reconfigured the design of the sulfur cathodes so that they could withstand higher stress loads without a drop in overall capacity or performance.